AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46541-admin-user-cannot-create-credit-memo-if-order-item-deleted.md

 <u>Actual results</u>:

-**Following products with requested SKUs were not found: SKU001** error displays.
+The *Following products with requested SKUs were not found: SKU001* error displays.

 ## Apply the patch